 And now, dear brothers and sisters, we want you to know what will happen to the believers who have died so you will not grieve like people who have no hope.

 This means that everything proceeding this follows as a response to their question about the dead.
-For the Thessalonians are wondering, “what is the hope for our deceased brothers and sisters?”
+The Thessalonians are wondering, “what is the hope for our deceased brothers and sisters?”

 Paul answers their concerns as such in the next verse (v.
 14):